Considering an Epoxy Garage Floor? Get it Done Now!

 Having a professional, commercial-grade epoxy floor coating applied to your garage floor makes more sense now than ever before as people are staying longer in their homes.
 The past couple years of volatility have made many homeowners realize now isn’t the time to change homes.
-So, instead, they are updating and improving the home they already have.
+So, instead, they are improving and investing in the home they already have.

-Adding the floor coating to the garage increases the usability of the room significantly.
-It makes the garage not just a place to park the cars, but a multi-use room for entertainment, a home gym, hobby space or a Get It Done projects room.
-On those cold or rainy days, a finished garage can even be the place parents tell the kids to go play.
+A decorative chip, epoxy garage floor coating increases the usability of the room significantly.
+It makes the garage not just a place to park your cars, but also a multi-use room for entertainment, a home gym, hobby space, or a projects room.
+On cold or rainy days, a finished garage can even be the place parents tell the kids to go play.

-Protecting the concrete surface with an epoxy coating also makes great sense because of the longevity of living in the home.
-You don't want to have a surface that's being eroded and damaged, so the garage floor coatings are a protective layer too.
+Epoxy, polyaspartic polyurea coatings also protect the concrete.
+You don't want to have a surface that's being eroded and damaged, so garage floor coatings double as a protective layer.
 Granted, for most, the beautifying aspect of the coatings is probably just as important as the protective aspect.

 Building a new home?
 Coat the garage floor before you move in.

-Chances are the garage is already getting wired, lighted, drywalled and painted.
-Same applies to every other room, except they also get flooring appropriate to the room’s use.
-The same can be true for the garage with the scheduling of the floor coatings before move-in.
+Chances are your new garage is already getting wired, lighted, drywalled, and painted.
+The same applies to every other room, except they also get flooring appropriate to the room’s use.
+While many homeowners don't realize this, you can schedule your garage floor coatings before your move-in date!

 Before coatings can be applied to a concrete surface, the concrete mix must cure to 85% of the intended compressive strength (decreasing the water ratio).
 As a rule, this takes about 30 days.
-But most times the garage concrete is poured 60 plus days before the home is complete.
+But most times, the garage concrete is poured 60+ days before the home is complete.
 Therefore, epoxy can be applied near the end of the construction and prior to move-in.

 It also makes sense to have the coatings installed before you move in to ease the transition.
-The garage is ready as a staging area for all the homes contents.
-Some stuff may sit there for quite some time - weeks to months.
-Those contents are not sitting on raw concrete or in the way for coatings installation.
-Everything in the garage is sitting on a finished floor.
-It's a room ready for every use that you're going to have for it during the move-in, right after and much later in the future.
+The garage is often used as a staging area for all the homes contents.
+Some stuff may sit there for quite some time - weeks to even months.
+If you get your garage floor coated before moving in, the items you choose to store in there will be sitting on a finished floor.
+Your garage will be a room ready for every use that you're going to have for it during the move-in, right after, and much later in the future.

-Finally, pre-move-in installation of the floor coatings prevents the surface from future staining (from grass/mowers, spills and overspray), chemical attack from ice-melts and road-treatments and abrasion (the typical wear being the tire paths into each bay).
+Finally, pre-move-in installation of the floor coatings prevents the surface from future staining (from grass/mowers, spills, and overspray), chemical attack from ice-melts, road-treatments, and abrasion (the typical wear being the tire paths into each bay).

 Waiting on prices to drop?
 That’s extremely unlikely.
 Prices will only go up.

-Chemicals, fuel and labor are only going up in price.
-Since 2019, some professional grade (epoxy, polyurethane and polyurea) chemicals have gone up more than 50% in price.
-In the over 18 years we have been in business, we have yet to see anything but fuel drop in price (that being temporary as there is always some reason it goes back up too).
+Chemicals, fuel, and labor are only going up in price.
+Since 2019, some professional grade (epoxy, polyurethane, and polyurea) chemicals have gone up more than 50% in price.
+In the 18+ years we have been in business, we have yet to see anything but fuel drop in price (that being temporary, as there is always some reason for it to go back up too).

 Thinking of applying a DIY kit?
 Think again…

-In past articles, we have covered this topic from numerous perspectives.
+In past articles, we've covered this topic from numerous perspectives.
 Here are a few: